arrafi-musabbir/3D-Universal-U-Net-for-Multi-Domain-Medical-Image-Segmentation/README.md

 To accelerate training, the authors built a fast tool to do online image augmentation with CUDA on GPU(especially for elastic deformation). [**cuda_spatial_defrom**](https://github.com/qsyao/cuda_spatial_deform).

 ## Citation
-If you use this code, please cite our paper as:
+If you use this code, please cite their paper as:

     Huang C., Han H., Yao Q., Zhu S., Zhou S.K.
 (2019) 3D U 2-Net: A 3D Universal U-Net for Multi-domain Medical Image Segmentation.
 In: Shen D. et al. (eds) Medical Image Computing and Computer Assisted Intervention – MICCAI 2019.
 MICCAI 2019.
 Lecture Notes in Computer Science, vol 11765.
 Springer, Cham